j4mie/idiorm/README.markdown

 **Please do not submit feature requests or API breaking changes as they will be closed without ceremony.**

+For further information on the state of this project please see https://github.com/j4mie/idiorm/issues/360

 ---

 A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5 and above.